Only show these results:

 OAuth 2.0 is a modern, open standard for more secure authentication that doesn’t require sharing your credentials with third parties.
 It supports Single Sign On (SSO), Multi-Factor Authentication (MFA), granular scopes for access to end user data, and many other features to keep your data much more secure in comparison to password-based authentication, which provides none of these features.

-You'll need to re-authenticate all existing users that are currently using Basic Authentication.
+You'll need to re-authenticate all existing users that are currently using Basic authentication.

 An example Python script on how to use this API to iterate through all accounts and detect the accounts that need to be migrated is below: